-I-Park is now accepting applications for its fully-funded four-week summer residencies.
-This multidisciplinary program is open to architects and landscape architects/designers looking to enrich their practice in a collegial, retreat-like setting—in the company of artists working in visual arts, creative writing, music composition/sound art and moving image.
+I-Park is now accepting applications for its fully-funded four-week autumn residencies (in rare cases, two-week residencies can be arranged).
+This multi-disciplinary program is open to architects and landscape architects/designers looking to enrich their practice in a collegial, retreat-like setting – in the company of artists working in visual arts, creative writing, music composition/sound art and moving image.

-Located within a 450-acre nature preserve in rural East Haddam, Connecticut (U.S.), I-Park provides residents with private living quarters in a renovated 1840s farmhouse, a private studio, meals program, fully-equipped workshop and modest library—as well as creative access to I-Park’s expansive grounds.
+Located within a 450-acre nature preserve in rural East Haddam, Connecticut (U.S.), I-Park provides residents with private living quarters in a renovated 1840s farmhouse, a private studio, meals program, well-equipped workshop and a modest library – as well as creative access to I-Park’s expansive grounds.
 Residencies are self-directed, undisturbed and non-judgmental.
 You decide what you’re working on and when.

 Details and application forms are available at i-park.org.
-Applications are due February 28, 2019, and carry a $35 fee to help defray the cost of the selection panels.
-This year, I-Park will also be offering $500 travel grants to six international residents.
-The call for applications for the autumn residency sessions will be announced in March and carry a deadline of April 30.
-For further information, contact firstname.lastname@example.org or 860-873-2468.
+Applications are due May 20, 2019, and carry a $35 fee to help defray the cost of the selection panel.
+This year, I-Park will also be offering $500 travel grants to six international artists.
+For further information, contact email@example.com or 860-873-2468.

 Viewing 1 post (of 1 total)